-Regardless of what industry you are in, there are a number of advantages and benefits to becoming a contractor.
+Regardless of which industry you are in, there are many advantages and benefits of becoming a contractor.

-- Financial benefits: as a contractor your average rate can be double that of a permanent employee.
+- Financial benefits: as a contractor, your average rate could be substantially more than that of a typical permanent employee.
 Contractors are paid highly due to their skills and the flexible nature of their role, which is predominantly short-term.

-- Greater freedom: contracting allows you to work when you want, where you want and for how long you want and changing contracts can often be far easier than changing permanent positions.
+- Greater freedom: contracting allows you to work when you want, where you want and for how long you want, and changing contracts is often far easier than changing permanent positions.

-- Increased flexibility: contract roles have more flexibility with regard to agreeing working conditions and payment terms.
+- Increased flexibility: contract roles have more flexibility with regard to agreeing to working conditions and negotiating payment terms.

-- Broader experience: as a contractor, you will have the chance to work across multiple projects and roles in many different companies, thereby increasing your own skill set and experience.
+- Broader experience: as a contractor, you will have the chance to work across multiple projects and roles in many different companies, thereby increasing your own skill set, experience and exposure to various workplaces.

 And if you choose to contract through a Limited Company, there are further benefits:

-- More money: a Limited Company is the most tax-efficient option for contractors – by combining a low salary, high dividends and claiming all legitimate business expenses, you can maximise your take-home pay.
+- More money: a limited company is the most tax-efficient option for contractors – by combining a low salary with high dividends, and claiming all legitimate business expenses, you can maximise your take-home pay.

 - Claim for more expenses: you can offset all of your legitimate business expenses against your income to further reduce your tax liability.